nhs-riak/exometer_core/doc/exometer_util.md

 `rand_uniform(N) -> any()`

-Equivalent to rand/random uniform/1, always seeded.
+Equivalent to rand/random uniform/1.
+The PRNG is guaranteed to be seeded, but it's not possible to tell if its current seed is derived from a constant ancestor.

 <a name="report_type-3"></a>